 Protect the Places Where you Play – Keep Invasives Out!

-June 2017 marks Wisconsin’s 13th Annual Invasive Species Awareness Month!
-In celebration, we’re holding a video contest open to everyone.
+June 2018 marks Wisconsin’s Invasive Species Action Month!
+In celebration, we’re holding a video challenge open to everyone.
 This is your opportunity to let your inner director out, showcase your acting skill, and create a short video illustrating why you care about invasive species and how easy, and even fun, invasive species prevention can be.

-Submit your less-than-two-minute video showing how to protect the places you play to the Wisconsin DNR Facebook page starting on March 27th.
+Videos should be two minutes or shorter.
+Submit your video showing how to protect the places you play to the Wisconsin DNR Facebook page starting on April 15th.
+Look for the Invader Crusader Challenge tab on the left-hand column of the page.
 Contest rules and guidelines can be found there.
 Visitors to our Facebook page will be able to vote on their favorite video.
+Individuals can vote one time per day for the duration of the voting period.
 The video with the most votes wins!
 The first place winner’s video will be shown at the Invader Crusader Award Ceremony.

 To give you a few ideas for your submission, check out a few examples from an invasive species specialist and the winners from past years!

 2017 1st Place Winner | “Breaking News: Invasive Brazilian Waterweed!”

 by Tess Engelland’s elementary students from Oregon, WI.